My three-year-old has a pink polka-dotted piggybank that sits on her shelf, filled with quarters earned from a bed made or a mess cleaned.

 But there’s a difference between emptying out that piggybank for a doll you’ll play with once or twice, and purchasing a box of awesome Legos that you can continuously use to build new things.

 It’s the age-old conundrum of investment vs. expense.
-And it’s something business owners and marketers need to continually weigh.
+And it’s something school marketers need to continually weigh.

 Investment: An act of devoting time, effort, or energy to a particular undertaking with the expectation of a worthwhile result.*